canonical/observability/decision-records/2025-03-17--otelcol-arbitrary-config-adr.md

 juju config otel-col processors_file='@path/to/processors-config.yaml' to_pripelines='metrics'
 ```

-Let's imagin we want to enable the [`metricsgeneratorprocessor`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/metricsgenerationprocessor) to the `metrics` pipeline, we need to create a file with like this one:
+Let's imagine we want to enable the [`metricsgeneratorprocessor`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/metricsgenerationprocessor) to the `metrics` pipeline, we need to create a file with like this one:

 ```yaml
 metricsgenerator: